iandorsey00/geodata/README.md

 ### Notes

-* When constructing the database, there will be many notes displayed regarding PlaceVectors and PlaceVectorApps that couldn't be created due to insufficient data.
-This is normal; many small places in the U.S. don't have enough data available for PlaceVector(App)s to be constructed.
+* When constructing the database, there will be many notes displayed regarding GeoVectors that couldn't be created due to insufficient data.
+This is normal;
+many small places in the U.S. don't have enough data available for GeoVectors to be constructed.

 ## Argument types